westpole/react-env-setup/README.md

 - [ ] add Error handler (display human readable error messages and log detailed info for developer)

 - [ ] add a checker for "console.log"

-- [ ] add a section on how to collaborate and how to log an issue

 - [ ] setup autoprefixer for CSS